August 21, 2021

 The Judge Dee Novels by Robert Van Gulik

 Robert van Gulik (1910-1967) wrote 14 original novels, 2 novellas and 8 short stories about the Chinese crime-solving magistrate Judge Dee of the Tang Dynasty.
 As is well known, Van Gulik, a sinologist and diplomat, discovered Judge Dee through the 18th century Chinese novel Celebrated Cases of Judge Dee, which he found in a second-hand bookstore in Tokyo.
 He translated the book and had it published in 1949, hoping it would teach Japanese and Chinese crime writers about their own rich traditions.
 When no one took notice, Van Gulik began writing his own detective stories, basing his character on the Judge Dee of the novel he had translated.
 (What Van Gulik probably didn't know was that such a "homegrown" historical detective already existed in modern Japanese fiction.
 Okamoto Kido had written a long series of stories between 1917 and 1937 featuring Japan's first detective, a trustworthy old Edo detective named Hanshichi, who is comparable to Judge Dee in terms of historical setting.
-And we have of course the excellent stories by Edogawa Ranpo...)
+And of course we have the excellent stories of Edogawa Ranpo...)

 [Robert van Gulik, 1945]